cockpit-project/cockpituous/tasks/README.md

 # Cockpit Continuous Integration tasks

-This is the container and configuration for the Cockpit integration tests and automated maintenance tasks.
-This documentation is for deployment on Fedora 35+, Fedora CoreOS, or RHEL 8+.
+This is the [container](./container) and deployment scripts for the Cockpit integration tests and automated maintenance tasks.

 The container has optional mounts:

- * `/secrets`: A directory for tasks specific secrets, with at least the following files:
+ * A directory for image files.
+Defined by `$COCKPIT_IMAGES_DATA_DIR` env variable, conventionally `/cache/images`.
+On production hosts, this is mounted from `/var/cache/cockpit-tasks/images`.
-   * `s3-keys/*`: files with S3 access tokens for image upload/download and task log bucket
+ * S3 access tokens for image and log buckets.
+Defined by `$COCKPIT_S3_KEY_DIR` env variable, conventionally `/run/secrets/s3-keys`.
-   * `s3-server.{pem,key}`: TLS certificate for local S3 image cache container
+   On production hosts, this is mounted from `/var/lib/cockpit-secrets/tasks/s3-keys`.
- * `/run/secrets/webhook`: A directory for secrets shared with the webhook container, with the following files:
+ * A directory for GitHub and AMQP secrets.
+Used by both the tasks and the the webhook container.
+   Must be in `/run/secrets/webhook` (bots currently assumes that).
-   * `.config--github-token`: GitHub token to create and update issues and PRs
+   * `.config--github-token`: GitHub token to create and update issues and PRs.
    * `amqp-{client,server}.{pem,key}`: TLS certificates for RabbitMQ
-   * `ca.pem`: The general cockpit CI Certificate Authority which signed the above AMQP certificates
+   * `ca.pem`: The general cockpit CI Certificate Authority which signed the above AMQP certificates On production hosts, this is mounted from `/var/lib/cockpit-secrets/webhook`.
- * `/cache`: A directory for reusable cached data such as downloaded image files

-The mounts normally default to `/var/lib/cockpit-secrets/tasks`, `/var/lib/cockpit-secrets/webhook`, and `/var/cache/cockpit-tasks` on the host.

 To generate the [certificates needed for cross-cluster AMQP](https://www.rabbitmq.com/ssl.html) authentication, run the [credentials/webhook/generate.sh script](./credentials/webhook/generate.sh) script.